 Control Over Safety

-In some industries, like healthcare, where proper laundry processing is compulsory, there may be potential health risks to staff, patients, and visitors from exposure to medical waste and infectious materials.
+In some industries, like hospice care, where proper laundry processing is compulsory, there may be potential health risks to staff, patients, and visitors from exposure to medical waste and infectious materials.
 An on-location laundry facility gives you the ability to ensure all possible contaminants are properly treated.

 The last argument may be that the cost of upfront equipment will cost more than outsourcing, however, if you look at the latest financing and leasing options offered by AAdvantage, Dexter, and others, you can see that your monthly costs may be less than the cost of outsourcing.
 And this includes maintenance of your machines.